How can people be exposed to harmful chemicals?

 People can be exposed by eating, drinking, breathing or touching harmful chemicals.
 This may occur through accidental or intentional release.

-How can people recognize that they have been exposed to
+How can people recognize that they have been exposed to a harmful chemical?

 A strong chemical odor or a visible vapor cloud could mean that a chemical is in the air.
 However, a bad odor or a visible vapor cloud does not always mean the chemical is harmful, and some toxic chemicals do not have any odor or a vapor cloud.